Our commitment to diversity, equity & inclusion

 Diversity, equity and inclusion are embedded in our corporate strategy

-Diversity, equity and inclusion play a crucial role in our Grange Insurance and Integrity Insurance enterprise strategy.
+Diversity, equity and inclusion play a crucial role in our Grange Insurance and Integrity Insurance enterprise strategy and serves as a strategic enabler to our mission and vision.
 Expanding the potential of a diverse associate force is not only a social priority but also a competitive edge.
 From a business point of view, to best serve the market we must “employ the market.”
 Only through an intricate lens can we truly recognize the needs of our agents and customers and provide them with the right products and services.
 Importantly, this lens also allows us to keep stride with the marketplace and remain competitive.

-Here are some of our recent diversity and inclusion efforts:
+Some of our diversity, equity, and inclusion efforts:

 Conducting an annual equal pay audit

-Instituting a Hate Crime Deductible Waiver for personal lines auto insurance
+Introducing Hate Crime Deductible Waiver for personal lines auto policies

 Associate Resource Groups foster belonging